 The University Council consults with the Executive Board regarding University-wide policy on teaching, research, finances and human resources.
 The Council provides the Board with solicited and unsolicited advice, and has the right of consent in certain matters.

 Every year the Central Electoral Office organises elections for the student seats in the University Council.
 And every two years for the staff seats.
-The elections for the student and staff seats will be from 20 - 22 May 2019.
+The elections of 2020 have been postponed untill further notice due to the outbreak of the coronavirus.
 Read how you can put yourself forward as a candidate and what the planning is.